W. R. Case & Sons Cutlery Co.: History

 The company's roots extend back to 1889, when the Case brothers – William Russell (W.R.), Jean, John and Andrew Case, formerly of the Cattaraugus Cutlery Company – began selling cutlery from the back of a wagon in various small western New York villages.
 In January 1900, the brothers incorporated to form Case Brothers Cutlery Company.

 John Russell Case, who named the company after his father, William Russell ("W.R."), formed W.R.
 Case & Sons as it is known today.
 By the time the company moved to Pennsylvania in 1905, the four Case brothers had established their brands.
 The company's original factory in Little Valley, New York, burned down in 1912.
-This resulted in the factory moving to Springfield, NY.
+This resulted in the factory moving to Springville, NY.

 Beginning with World War I, Case has made military knives for U.S. servicemen including the M3 Fighting Knife and the V-42 stiletto (the latter, for the Devil's Brigade).
 During the 1965 flight of the Molly Brown, astronauts Gus Grissom and John Young used special Case knives on a NASA space mission.

 The company, alongside Alcoa, founded the Cutco brand of cutlery in 1949 under the company name Alcas (its name being an amalgamation of Alcoa and Case); Alcoa would purchase Case's stake in the company in 1972, and Alcas' management bought the company from Alcoa in 1982, and is now simply known as the Cutco Corporation.

 The Case Company is currently owned by Zippo Manufacturing Company, another business based in Bradford.

 Case knives are made with blades usually stamped from domestic chromium-vanadium steel alloy or stainless steel, and hardened using proprietary heat treatment methods.
 Knife handles or scales are made of a variety of materials, from the more common synthetic materials to natural materials like Brazilian cattle bone, India stag, buffalo horn, ancient mammoth ivory, mother of pearl, exotic hardwoods and precious stones on the more expensive collector's knives.
 Brass and nickel silver metals are used to make the knives' other component parts.

 Many people collect Case knives as a hobby.
 This practice arose from the unique tang stamp dating systems employed by the company beginning in the late 19th century.
 Today's Case Collectors Club is made up of 18,000 members.